South Carolina Center for Rural and Primary Healthcare (CRPH)

 Who are the women shaping pregnancy and postpartum narratives?
 What are their experiences and insights?
 How can those experiences and insights help inform policies and practices moving forward?
 The Voices|Voces Initiative aimed to answer these questions and bring women's voices directly into discussions of health insurance priorities, strategies, and decision-making.

-The performance elevates women's voices and demonstrates the importance of including diverse groups of people and consumers in shaping responsive and inclusive health care systems and services.
-Achieving equitable health care requires diverse voices in the discussions and decision-making processes that ultimately define policies and programs.
+The performance elevates women's voices and highlights the importance of involving various groups of people and consumers in shaping health care systems and services that respond to a wide range of needs.
+Achieving fair health care requires a range of voices in the discussions and decision-making processes that ultimately shape policies and programs.

-The research that formed the genesis of these materials was conceptualized and supervised by Ana López - De Fede, PhD, Research Professor & Associate Director of the Institute for Families in Society in the College of Social Work (COSW) at USC.
+The research that formed the genesis of these materials was conceptualized and supervised by Ana López - De Fede, PhD, Research Professor & Associate Director of IFS in the College of Social Work (COSW) at USC.
 Under Dr. López - DeFede’s leadership, IFS provided financial support for this research-based theatrical performance and the final development into an online series of learning materials.

 Deborah Billings, PhD, Faculty Affiliate and Researcher with IFS, led the original research and a multidisciplinary, multilingual team that made this work possible, as part of a contract partially funded by the SC Department of Health and Human Services.